os-chip-design/chip-design-intro/README.md

 - Keep track of milestones and ensure alignment with the tapeout schedule
 - Work on the project

-### Deliverables
+### Report

-You are expected to hand-in the following deliverables:
-- **Report:** A report describing your desing and your work.
-The report should be formatted as IEEE paper and not be longer than 6 pages
+You are expected to hand-in a **report** describing your desing and your work.
+The report should be formatted as IEEE paper (IEEEtran template) and not be longer than 6 pages.
 In the following, you can find the expected content of the report (not all entries may apply to your project):
   - *Title*
   - *Group number*